leifugroup/DynaTPH/README.md

 ### 5. `rmsf.csv`

-`rmsf.csv` provides **residue-level RMSF information for peptide residues** in individual TCR–pHLA complexes.
+`rmsf.csv` provides **residue-level RMSF information for peptide residues** in individual TCR-pHLA complexes.

 Each RMSF value is associated with a specific peptide residue and PDB ID.